 This groundbreaking model for primary school teachers in Tanzania was warmly received at its May 2019 launch to a pilot group of 212 educators.
 After testing and demonstrating the modules effectiveness, future plans include working with the Tanzanian government and major funders to make these trainings available to teachers across the entire country.

 The Alliance for Teacher Professional Development in Tanzania

 In 2017, Tenda Teachers was the catalyst behind the formation of the Alliance for Teacher Professional Development in Tanzania.
-The Alliance is a network of representative from 14 government agencies, non-governmental organizations, and faith-based groups actively engaged in promoting education in Tanzania.
+The Alliance is a network of representatives from 14 government agencies, non-governmental organizations, and faith-based groups actively engaged in promoting education in Tanzania.
 The goal of the Alliance is to create a professional support network for educators and to make available trainings, tools, and techniques that teachers throughout Tanzania can use to develop their professional skills and improve the quality of instruction in Tanzania’s schools.

 English Bridge Workshops

 The language of instruction changes from Swahili to English when a student enters secondary school.
-This creates a significant learning challenge for students who oftentimes haven’t had a proficient English language teacher in primary school.
+This creates a significant learning challenge for students who oftentimes haven’t had proficient English language instruction in primary school.
 Though they may be capable students, significant learning is missed in their subject materials due to the difficulty in understanding the English instruction.
-To address this issue, Project Zawadi offers an intensive seven-week English Bridge training workshop for students transitioning to secondary school during the winter break.
+To address this issue, Project Zawadi offers an intensive seven-week English Bridge training workshop for selected students transitioning to secondary school during the winter break.